HDVUCAIR/OrthancContribution/README.md

 # Status
 I built a lot of this setup in the days when Lua was the only [embedded scripting language](https://book.orthanc-server.com/users/lua.html) available to the Orthanc.
 This setup is currently in flux as I convert my old Lua scripts to use the more powerful [Python plugin](https://book.orthanc-server.com/plugins/python.html?highlight=python) capability.
 Eventually, I plan to replace all the Lua scripts with Python.

+Update Fall 2023: I completed the conversion to python.
+The Lua scripts are no longer needed.

 # Current Issues
 - The anonymizing Orthanc can be run with or without OnStableStudy detection (whether in the original Lua or newer Pyton scripts).
 I sometimes see ongoing anonymizations fail when interrupted by the OnStableStudy of another recently uploaded study.
 I suspect this has to do with job collisions on the back end.
 I hope to address this with better job management in the future.
 For the moment, if I plan on running multiple anonymizations, I turn off the OnStableStudy feature.
 - The output DICOM are currently not completely DICOM compliant, based on [Dave Clunie's DICOM validator](https://www.dclunie.com/dicom3tools/dciodvfy.html).
 This is mainly a problem of deleting one or two DICOM key/value pairs that are required, but can be set to blank values.
+Update Fall 2023: I seem to have resolved most of the DICOM issues that my codes create.
+The remaining DICOM inconsistencies (as measured by the validator) seem to be due to inconsistencies created by the manufacturer and not me.

 # Goals
 - Fix the job (collision?) problems with better use of [Orthanc's job management](https://book.orthanc-server.com/users/advanced-rest.html?highlight=jobs#jobs)